jasc2v8/AutoHotkey_v2/Projects/~Lib/RunAdmin/README.md

             RunAdmin.ahk captures the A_Args and sends via NamedPipe IPC to RunAdmin.ahk elevated.
             RunAdmin.ahk elevated runs the A_Args (PROGRAM PARAMETERS) elevated.

 		Can also be used as RunWait with reply.
-Case 2 is recommended over this method.

             A_AhkPath RunAdmin.ahk /RunWait PROGRAM PARAMETERS
                       RunAdmin.exe /RunWait PROGRAM PARAMETERS